apache/spark/docs/sql-ref-syntax-qry-select-usedb.md

 <dl>
   <dt><code><em>database_name</em></code></dt>
   <dd>
      Name of the database will be used.
-If the database is not exist an exception will be thrown.
+If the database does not exist, an exception will be thrown.
   </dd>
 </dl>

 ### Example
 {% highlight sql %}
--- Use the 'userdb' which is exist.
+-- Use the 'userdb' which exists.
 USE userdb;
 +---------+--+
 | Result  |
 +---------+--+
 +---------+--+

--- Use the 'userdb1' which does't exist
+-- Use the 'userdb1' which doesn't exist
 USE userdb1;
 Error: org.apache.spark.sql.catalyst.analysis.NoSuchDatabaseException: Database 'userdb1' not found;(state=,code=0)
 {% endhighlight %}